 Outside of the office Chou can be found leading Boulder Open Coffee Club and generally volunteering, advising, and mentoring in the startup community.

 Boni Sandoval is the Commercial Market Manager for Boulder & Broomfield Counties.
 He has been working in the Boulder market as a commercial lender for the past 10 years, generating over $50 million in new loan business and maintaining a strong pipeline.

 Boni started at First National Bank of Colorado over three years ago as a commercial lender.
 A Denver native, Boni is a graduate of the University of Colorado and has been in the banking industry for over 25 years.
-He is active in the Boulder community and currently serves on two non-profit boards - the Boulder Humane Society and DBI (currently serving as our chair).
+He is active in the Boulder community and currently serves on two non-profit boards - the Boulder Humane Society and DBI.
 He has also been active in the Buff Club at CU.

 Cindy Ward is the Administrative Vice-President at JVA, Inc., a consulting engineering firm specializing in structural and civil engineering.
 JVA, Inc.(celebrating 50 years of business) is headquartered in Boulder and has other offices in Fort Collins, Winter Park, and Bozeman, Montana.
 Ward has lived in Boulder for 22 years.